bikram20/nim-deploy/cloud-service-providers/DigitalOcean/DOKS/README.md

 > Note: For a basic 1CPU/2GB droplet with 250GB DO volume, we get around ~218MB/s of sequential read/write performance.
 This is good enough for our use case (storing model files).

 ## Deploy and Test NIM

-The files referenced in this section are in the `5-deploy-llama3-nim` and `6-deploy-llama3-70b` directories.
+The files referenced in this section are located in the `5-deploy-llama3-nim` and `6-deploy-llama3-70b` directories.

-### Common Tasks
+### Common Setup

 1. Set up your NGC API key:
    ```bash